jhohing/Airline_Delay_Analysis/README.md

 The major contributors to delay are from Airline  followed by Air System Security delay has the least impact on overall delay Southwest Airline is at the top in the delayed airlines list as per flight count Spirit Airline is at the top in the delayed airlines list as per the percent of flight

+                                RECOMMENDATIONS
+ September and october are the months that flights are generally on time because of the weather conditions Febuary is the month trhat there are mostlys flight delays Hawain airline never cancell their flights

                                 CONCLUSION
  American Eagle has the maximum Cancellation
  Spirit Airlines is the most delayed in terms of the percentage of total flights an airline operates